Case Study

 The retraction grounds, mapped to the review.

-Every retraction ground from the journal’s notice, against what the automated review found — verbatim, with page references to the full PDF.
+Every retraction ground from the journal’s notice, against what the automated reference check found — each row verifiable in the audit table below.

 The retraction notice